Cyanage/Farm-Wars/README.md

 TODO:

-- build sprites
+- ALMOST -- build sprites
-- do start screen - geb
+- DONE -- do start screen - geb
-- generates a tilemap with resources
+- DONE -- generates a tilemap with resources
-- have ai zone and player zone
+- NOT YET -- have both player zones
-- have turns
+- STARTED -- have turns
-- have ai claim tiles
-- have player able to claim tiles
+- NOT YET -- have player able to claim tiles
-- add in money
+- NOT YET -- add in money
-- have ai prioritize stuff
-- can attack ai
-- ai can attack you
+- NOT YET -- can attack players
-- attacks affect money
+- NOT YET -- attacks affect money

 **plan to have this stuff done by 15th of june, a couple days before 21st**